Traneptora/grimoire/_posts/2015-07-30-gentle-repose.markdown

 **Range**: Touch

-**Components**: V, S, M (a pinch of salt and one copper piece placed on each of the corpse's eyes, which must remain there for the duration)
+**Components**: V, S, M (a pinch of salt and one copper piece placed on each of the corpse’s eyes, which must remain there for the duration)

 **Duration**: 10 days